HugoSPT/buy_a_ticket/README.md

 Section `house` has 9 rows, 6 in 1st Rank, 2 in 2nd Rank and 1 in 3rd Rank.
 The seats in 1st Rank rows are
 non-sequential` ordered (1 3 5 6 4 2) and the sests in 2nd and 3rd rows are `sequential`ordered (1 2 3 4...).

+You can add as much sections as you want and for each section you can also add as much rows with different ranks as you want.

 ### `GET /api/1.0/venue/<venue_id>/event/<event_id>/`